20kdc/byond-data-docs/formats/DMB.md

 But specifically for 16-bit object IDs and float values, the value is written in two pieces, 'semi-big-endian'.

 So `225, 42, 16896, 0` means `[string 225] = float 32.0`.

-### A Minor Warning

-It's important to note that some classes are actually BYOND built-in types.

-Additionally, some class code is part of BYOND and is always generated for every file.

 ## Sub-Block 2 (The Mob Type Table)